sionpixley/PolyNode/README.md

 ### Temporarily setting your Node.js version

+> This works on AIX, Linux, and macOS, but not on Windows.
+I'm working on a solution for Windows.

 This command will temporarily set your Node.js version for your current shell process and all child processes of that shell.
 This will only set your Node.js version for the lifetime of the shell.
 For a more permanent solution, see [Setting your default Node.js version](#setting-your-default-nodejs-version).

 This command is useful if you need to run two separate projects at the same time that depend on different versions of Node.js.